edmcouncil/rdf-toolkit/docs/SesameRdfFormatter.md

  -ibu,--infer-base-uri             use the OWL ontology URI as the base
                                    URI.
-Ignored if an explicit base URI has been set -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto (select by filename) [default], binary,
+Ignored if an explicit base URI has been set -lc,--leading-comment <arg>       sets the text of the leading comment in the ontology.
+Can be repeated for a multi-line comment -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto (select by filename) [default], binary,